 Many types of clothes and shoes are delicate and don't resist the harsh effect of gasoline very well.
 So you've made the right choice trying to get rid of gas stains and odors immediately.

-Taking good care of your clothing and footwear is a great way to make sure they last longer so you can enjoy wearing them for a long time.
-Do your laundry properly to save time, money, and the planet.
+Taking good care of your clothing and footwear is a great way to make sure they last longer so you can enjoy wearing them for a long time, save time, money, and the planet.

 Here are super simple ways you can get gasoline out of clothes and shoes completely.